Chapter 17 : In the Dark

 I grinned, knowing that they had no intention of doing any such thing.
 “Thanks, I think I will,” I said.
 We walked to a grassy area of the grounds, and she and Mary both threw their bags on the ground and we lay down in the sun.
-I could see the Marauders and Mandy and Charlotte settling down in the shade of a large beech tree over by the lake.
+I could see the four Gryffindor boys settling down in the shade of a large beech tree over by the lake.

 “What’s going on with you and Sirius?”
 Lily asked me.

 Mary shook her head, grinning.
-“Well if you don’t fancy Sirius, next time you fight with him, send him off in my direction instead.”
+“Well if you don’t fancy Sirius, next time you’re about to fight with him, send him off in my direction instead.”

-It was a wonderful afternoon – much better than I had expected it to be when Mandy had convinced me to come with them.
-She and Charlotte joined us after about an hour; the Marauders were still sitting under their tree, and a different group of Gryffindors had joined them now.
+So Mary acted out a scene for Lily’s and my amusement, her fake French accent terrible, and the appreciative audience only grew with the appearance of Mandy and Charlotte half an hour later.
+It was a wonderful afternoon in the sun and the warm breeze.
 All across the grounds I could see groups of people sitting in the grass enjoying the day.
 It was a shame we had exams in a few weeks; I could easily have forgotten about exams with weather like this!

 As Mandy, Charlotte and I were headed back inside to the Slytherin common room later that afternoon, I saw Luke coming in from a different direction.
 I attempted to hide behind Charlotte, realised this would look stupid, and then spotted Althea Seward, and immediately ran to talk to her so I would be busy when Luke walked by.